knowall-ai/zendesk-zapdesk/README.md

 **Tip confirmations not posting to tickets:**
 - Verify app has permission to post comments
-- Check the "Ticket post visibility" setting
+- Check the "Private comments" setting in app configuration
 - Review Zendesk audit logs for errors

 ### Updating Zapdesk